doesnots/Sol-Airdrop/README.md

 <h1>Sol Airdrop</h1>
-Sol Airdrop is a simple web application that allows users to check if a Solana address has received any airdrops.
-The application retrieves the transaction history for the specified address and checks if any of the transactions are airdrops.
-If an airdrop is found, the application displays the amount of the airdrop and the current USD value based on the current market price of Solana.
+Sol Airdrop is a simple web application that allows users to Airdrop SOL to Devnet addresses, using a Solana Address.

 <h1>Getting Started</h1>
 <ol>